 Illustrating NASA’s Global Precipitation Measurement Satellite Mission:

 The IRC has created over four minutes of 3D animation for Water Falls, a “Science on a Sphere” film that describes the NASA Global Precipitation Measurement (GPM) mission, its scientific objectives, and how it fits into larger research enterprises involving the international scientific community’s ongoing efforts to better understand our climate on a global scale.
-The film will premiere in October 2013 at NASA’s Goddard Space Flight Center.
+The film premiered in January 2014 at NASA’s Goddard Space Flight Center, The Wild Center in Tupper Lake, New York, and The Space Foundation in Colorado Springs, Colorado.

 These animated sequences are constructed to work specifically in the spherical projection platform, exploiting the singular properties that make spherical film an exceptional format in which to display scientific data sets and communicate their relevance in a fun, novel, and accessible way.
 Additionally, the IRC welcomed the challenge to create a hand-drawn, sumo-brush watercolor style for all of the animations.